Shomoshti – Prosperity for the Poor and Disadvantaged

 |Koordination mit anderen Projekten und Akteuren||

-The project will work mainly through existing market actors such as local service providers and service provider associations of Samriddhi and other projects, producer and savings groups of previous CARE projects and NGO-led community clinics.
-Interventions will be coordinated with the SDC-funded SanMarkS, M4C; Katalyst, BADIP and Sharique projects as well as CARE projects.
+The project works mainly through existing market actors such as local service providers and service provider associations of Samriddhi and other projects, producer and savings groups of previous CARE projects and community clinics.
+Interventions will be coordinated with the SDC funded SanMarkS, M4C; BADIP, B4P, Upazila Governance and Sharique projects as well as CARE projects.